Shipping Dump Trucks

 Nearly every child that was fascinated with construction equipment, had a toy dump truck when they were little.
-You may have graduated to the real thing, and these workhorses can carry load after load of material without stopping.
-Designed to haul and then dump the material at the destination, by lifting the bed using hydraulic rams - articulated dump trucks are a staple at most construction projects.
+You may have graduated to understanding or handling the real thing, and these workhorses can carry loads of materials without stopping.
+Designed to haul and then dump the material at the destination or job site, by lifting the bed using hydraulic rams - articulated dump trucks are a staple at most construction sites.

 Classification of Dump Trucks

-Dump trucks are classified based on their size, dump body and dumping mechanism, and the specific purposes for which they are built.
-Here are some common types of dump and haul trucks.
+We are classified based on their size, body and dumping mechanism, and the specific purposes for which they are built.
+Here are some common dump truck types and haul trucks.

 - Standard dump truck